 “How could something this small be so heavy… Everything else is light!
 I’m light!
 Why are you not light?”

-The ball didn’t reply.
-However, someone else did.
+The ball didn’t reply, but someone else did.

 “Rarely are the big things in life the ones to break us.
-More often, it’s the little ones that bring us down.”
+I find more often, it’s the little ones that bring us down.”